MA in Speech-Language-Hearing Sciences, Speech-Language Pathology

 Degree Progress

 Students enrolled in our MA-SLP program are expected to participate in person, full-time.
-Students who enter the program having completed most or all of the required prerequisite coursework are expected to enroll for 4 semesters (fall/spring across 2 years) and students who enter the program who need to initially complete prerequisite coursework will enroll for 6 semesters (fall/spring across 3 years).
+Students who enter the program having completed most or all of the required prerequisite coursework are expected to enroll for 4 semesters (fall/spring across 2 years) and students who enter the program who need to initially complete preparatory coursework will enroll for 6 semesters (fall/spring across 3 years).
 Students are expected to engage in clinical practica during the summers in between each academic year.
 MA-SLP students are expected to be present in-person during the duration of the program.

 Speech-Language Pathology graduate students complete academic coursework and clinical practicum concurrently.
 Practicum placements vary on a semester basis.
 Students start practicum with clinicians in our internal Julia M. Davis Speech-Language-Hearing Science Center.
 For external practicum, we work with a range of sites: schools, private practice, hospitals, rehab centers, skilled nursing facilities, etc. For more information about practicum sites, download our list of recent practicum sites.